Guest post by Mona Ford Walker

 To ensure student-centered learning is successful in our school, we focus on equity, engage educators as learners and leaders and develop goals for our students that align both with academic standards and community needs.
 With this shared vision in mind, our staff, parents and community have built a school that is centered around our students and their passions, assets and goals.
 Come visit!

-Guest post by Mona Ford Walker.
-When writing this, she was the principal of the Winship Elementary School in Brighton, Massachusetts where she proudly served a population of 250 students from kindergarten through fifth grade.
+When writing this, Mona Ford Walker was the principal of the Winship Elementary School in Brighton, Massachusetts where she proudly served a population of 250 students from kindergarten through fifth grade.